- Feeling concerned? You’re not alone!

 How and when to contact you

-Perhaps your child is taking their own phone with them.
-If so check your number is in their contacts list too.
+If your child is taking their own mobile with them, check your number is in their contacts list.

 “I sometimes feel guilty leaving the girls in other people’s care even if it’s with Maria’s mum and dad who are brilliant.
 In the early days, we’d write everything down, and now we hand over their written asthma action plans.
 We know they’re on the ball, and that if they’re not sure about something, they’ll phone me, or Maria.” - Scott Brain, dad to Emelia, 8, and Elisia, 3, who both have asthma.